department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/dates.md

 Use the [Memorable date]({{ site.baseurl }}/components/form/memorable-date) component for dates a person is likely to have memorized such as a date of birth or marriage anniversary.

-#### Date of birth
+#### Date of birth and/or death

-{% include component-example.html alt="Shows the form fields used to obtain date of birth." file="/images/patterns/ask-users-for/dates/form-dob.png" caption="Example of asking for a date of birth." class="x2" %}
+{% include component-example.html alt="Shows the form fields used to obtain date of birth and date of death." file="/images/patterns/ask-users-for/dates/date-of-birth-in-40-0247.png" caption="Example of asking for a date of birth and date of death from form 40-0247." class="x2" %}

 <a class="vads-c-action-link--blue" href="{{ page.example-link }}">
   View an example